Use It To Control Bermuda Grass

 (And as an afterthought, do not spray OTT on your lawn if you are going to have a garden party or some fancy shindig in your yard sooner than 2 weeks after spraying, unless you want to lose the yellow bocce ball in the yellow turf!)

 You can expect the grassy weeds to stop growing in about 48 hours or so.
 However it will take 1 to 3 weeks before the bermuda grass actually looks dead.
-This is a variable that can be affected by climate.
-Hot, dry weather can hasten the demise.
-Cool, moist weather may stretch out the time for brown-out.

-That is difficult to tell.
+The label indicates that it is a process over one or two growing seasons to wipe it out.
+The effectiveness after a single spraying is difficult to tell.
 Each yard situation is different.
 Check out this article How To Identify Bermuda Grass to learn how the various parts of this weed (especially rhizomes) give it such an advantage and make it so difficult to kill.

 You would have to dig down to check out some rhizomes to see if they have started to shrivel, wither or vanish.
 They may just have a tummy-ache, depending on their size and constitution.
 Even if you dug one up, you wouldn’t have anything to compare it to.

-Avoid spraying during the summer months, or at any time if going through an abnormal hot spell (above 85 degrees).
 Fescue is a cool-season grass and does not grow as actively in the summer months.
 You don’t want to over-stress it by applying such a strong herbicide when it is not at its peak performance level.

-Use the Spot treatment rate, even if you plan to spray your whole yard.
-(Just think of it as a big spot on your gardening resume until you get this bermuda wiped out.
-Or… you can loosely quote Shakespeare with a paraphrased line from Macbeth: “Out!
+• Use the Spot Treatment Rate, even if you plan to spray your whole yard.
+(Just think of it as a big spot on your gardening resume until you get this bermuda wiped out. ...Or, you can loosely quote Shakespeare with a paraphrased line from Macbeth: “Out!
 Out, Bermuda Spot!”)

 Yes, I know.
 Royal pain.
 How are you supposed to figure that out?

-The only way to do that correctly is to have a trial run.
 Mark off in your yard an area of 1,000 square feet, which could be 100 ft by 10 ft, or 50 x 20, or 40 x 25.
-Get a school kid to help you with the math if needed.

 Fill up a sprayer with one gallon of clean water only, (no herbicide), and go spray.
 One gallon sprayers typically can cover that area, but it depends on how wide open the sprayer nozzle is, and how fast you move the wand, and your body.

+• RAINFAST.
 The marketing material says ‘Rainfast in one hour’, but I wouldn’t cut it that close if you have a storm headed your way.

+• KEEP OFF THE GRASS.
 The “Restricted-Entry-Interval” is four hours, so keep kids and pets off the treated area for at least that long.

 DISCLAIMER: One last word on using Ornamec for killing bermuda grass in fescue: